-The current EOC is over 55 years old, undersized, and carries a variety of facility and technology issues.
-When an EOC activation occurs, it houses over 200 people from cross-functional teams including: County staff, Brevard County Sheriff's Office (BCSO), Florida Health Department, municipal representatives, Federal partners (NASA, Department of Defense, Coast Guard), Brevard County Schools, National Weather Service, State of Florida Emergency Management, and several private partners to include communications and energy providers.
+The previous EOC was over 55 years old, undersized, and carries a variety of facility and technology issues.
+When an EOC activation occurs, it houses over 200 people from crossfunctional teams including: County staff, Brevard County Sheriff's Office (BCSO), Florida Health Department, municipal representatives, Federal partners (NASA, Department of Defense, Coast Guard), Brevard County Schools, National Weather Service, State of Florida Emergency Management, and several private partners to include communications and energy providers.
 There is very little space available in this building to provide for all the needed staff to adequately respond to emergencies.
 There are also issues with flooding during storm events, which can lead to technology outages.

-The new Brevard County EOC will be located on a plot of land owned by the County, and in a less flood prone location.
-Additionally, the building will be significantly larger than the current facility, which will allow for enhanced social distancing and safety measures for staff.
-The building will also include a consolidated emergency call center that will better be able to respond during the disaster events and provide the appropriate level of responses for the current COVID-19 response and all future emergencies.
+The new Brevard County EOC is located on a plot of land owned by the County, and in a less flood prone location.
+Additionally, the building is significantly larger than the previous facility, allowing for enhanced social distancing and safety measures for staff.
+The building also includes a consolidated emergency call center that will better be able to respond during the disaster events and provide the appropriate level of responses for future emergencies.
+Construction finished on the new EOC in May 2024, in time for the 2024 Hurricane Season in Florida.
+All funds have been expended.